ZizouHuweidi/jester/README.md

 # jester
-if you like shit jokes, this is for you
+if you like corny jokes, this is for you

 # Usage
 for a random joke: